To obtain credit in a course, students must satisfy the course requirements as published in the course outline.

 |PWD||Pass With Distinction.|

 5.4.1 A course is considered to be completed when the course registration results in a notation or grade other than WDN, IP, CTN, CUR or AUD, CEX, CLP, DEF, GNA, CUO.

-5.4.2 A course is considered to be successfully completed if the course is completed with a passing grade, SAT, CH, or AEG.
+5.4.2 A course is considered to be successfully completed if the course is completed with a passing grade, SAT, CH, AEG, or CR.

 Final grades are posted after grades are approved.
-Once posted, final grades may only be changed through informal or formal appeals of grade processes (see Sections 3.3.4 and 3.3.5 of the Undergraduate Calendar).
+Once posted, final grades may only be changed through informal or formal appeals of grade processes (see Sections 3.3.4 and 3.3.5 of the Academic Regulations of the University).